It’s nearly Christmas.

 – The power and life changing potential of their message

-– The simple yet beautiful way in which the messages are delivered
+– How simply yet beautifully the messages are delivered

 – The inherent gifts they offer each of us at this special time of year

 1. Try going nowhere

 From the moment we each take our first intake of breath to the instant we exhale our last, every element of the journey between those two extreme points seems to be focused on getting and being somewhere.
 It’s just the way we have evolved.
 We are hard wired to experience the world to get somewhere; mostly somewhere better than here.